bluekatelo/bluekatelo/README.md

 Hello, I'm Caleb, also @bluekatelo

-I’m a sophomore computer science student and Suffolk University.
-I'm mainly interested in programming for the finance world.
+I’m a sophomore computer science student at Suffolk University.
+I'm mainly interested in programming for the finance world, but also some web development.

-I’m currently learning Python, JavaScript, Machine Learning & Data Science If you want to reach me, feel free to email me at ccohen3@su.suffolk.edu
+I’m currently learning Python, JavaScript, Machine Learning & Data Science

+If you want to reach me, feel free to email me at ccohen3@su.suffolk.edu

 <!---